sidxcode/coffee-shop/README.md

-Creating a Coffee Shop app using React Native
+## Coffee Shop app
+Your favourite cup of coffee right at your doorstep